Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-The implementation of SBSE problems is challenging to test due to the absence of test oracles.
-To this end, FMs can be used to automate the testing of SBSE problems, ensuring that their implementation is correct.
+\paragraph{FMs for Testing, Debugging, and Repair of SBSE Implementation.} The implementation of SBSE problems is challenging to test due to the absence of test oracles.
+To this end, FMs can use their analytical capabilities (\fullref{FM-S2}) to automate the testing of SBSE problems, ensuring that their implementation is correct.
 Therefore, further research is needed to assess whether FMs can be used to generate tests as well as test oracles for a given SBSE problem.
 Once issues are identified in SBSE implementations through testing, it is important to debug and repair them.
 These tasks are typically performed manually.
 In this context, FMs can be used to automatically debug SBSE implementations and generate patches to fix identified issues.
 However, this requires further research investigation, which has not been a focus in the literature.

-\section{FMs for SE Artifacts Generated with SBSE}
+\subsection{FMs for SE Artifacts Generated with SBSE}

 In this section, we examine the role of FMs in complementing SBSE to enhance SE artifacts.
 We begin with an overview of the current research landscape, followed by a discussion of open challenges and potential opportunities for future advancements.